mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/backup/index.md

 ### Set a backup schedule

-By default, Konvoy configures a regular, automatic backup of the cluster's state in Velero.
+By default, DKP configures a regular, automatic backup of the cluster's state in Velero.
 The default settings do the following:

 - create backups on a daily basis